HENNGE/terraform-check/README.md

 ## Inputs

-- `directory`: (required) One directory or multiple directories separated by space, containing the Terraform configuration.
+- `directory`: (required) One or more directories separated by space, containing the Terraform configuration.
 - `terraform_version`: (optional) Terraform version to use.
+You can set version for each directory if checking on multiple directories.
 Defaults to `latest`.
 - `post_comment`: (optional) Post [detailed report](#detailed-report) as pull request comment if set to `true`.
 - `github_token`: (optional) Github access token, required to post PR comments.